 Greenhouse Gas Management

 Anadarko supports scientific research that improves the understanding of climate patterns and their potential sensitivity to human activities.
-Simultaneously, we recognize the need to reduce all emissions, particularly greenhouse gas (GHG) emissions of carbon dioxide (CO2) and methane (CH4).
+Simultaneously, we recognize the need to reduce all emissions, including greenhouse gas (GHG) emissions of carbon dioxide (CO2) and methane (CH4).

-In 2004, Anadarko formed the GHG and Air Quality Committee, which reports to the Board of Director’s Governance and Risk Committee, to organize, evaluate and take action on climate change, air quality and GHG issues.
+As part of our commitment to minimizing our enviornmental impact, Anadarko formed the GHG and Air Quality Committee, which reports to the Board of Director’s Governance and Risk Committee, to organize, evaluate and take action on climate change, air quality and GHG issues.

-Since 2005, Anadarko also has annually reported GHG emissions data and additional comprehensive information regarding our carbon-management strategies and actions to the Carbon Disclosure Project (CDP).
+Since 2005, Anadarko has annually reported GHG emissions data and additional comprehensive information regarding our carbon-management strategies and actions to the Carbon Disclosure Project (CDP).
 Anadarko has also participated in EPA’s Natural Gas STAR program, The Climate Registry and the American Carbon Registry.

 Select GHG Outreach and Emission-Management Efforts

-Anadarko supports public policy based on sound science, and we work with agencies to assist in the development of appropriate and effective regulations, recognizing that energy is essential to modern life and critical to the success of industrial and developing economies.
+Anadarko supports public policy based on sound science, and we cooperate with agencies to assist in the development of appropriate and effective regulations, recognizing that energy is essential to modern life and critical to the success of industrial and developing economies.
 In 2013, Anadarko supported the State of Colorado’s development of the first-of-its-kind air regulations to reduce methane leaks.

 University of Texas – Production Sector Methane Study

-The initial study, published in the Proceedings of the National Academy of Sciences in 2013, conducted the first documented direct measurements at well completion sites and found that methane emissions were 97 percent lower than previously estimated by the Environmental Protection Agency (EPA) during this phase of development.
+The initial study, published in the Proceedings of the National Academy of Sciences in 2013, conducted the first documented direct measurements at well completion sites and found that GHG emissions were 97 percent lower than previously estimated by the Environmental Protection Agency (EPA) during this phase of development.

-The second study, published in Articles in Environmental Science & Technology in 2014, conducted additional direct-source measurements of liquids unloading events and pneumatic controllers, finding that a small subset of sources account for the majority of methane emissions.
+The second study, published in Articles in Environmental Science & Technology in 2014, conducted additional direct-source measurements of liquids unloading events and pneumatic controllers, finding that a small subset of sources account for the majority of GHG emissions.

 Colorado State University – Gathering and Processing Study